relaycorp/fanqiang-poc/README.md

 # Fān Qiáng ("翻墙") Proof of Concept

-This is the Proof of Concept (PoC) of _Fān Qiáng_ ("翻墙"), a VPN protocol that's resilient to [active probing](https://en.wikipedia.org/wiki/Great_Firewall#Active_probing) and [enumeration](https://github.com/scriptzteam/Tor-Bridges-Collector).
+This is the Proof of Concept (PoC) of _Fān Qiáng_ ("翻墙"), a VPN tunnelling protocol resilient to [active probing](https://en.wikipedia.org/wiki/Great_Firewall#Active_probing) and [enumeration](https://github.com/scriptzteam/Tor-Bridges-Collector).
 This PoC turns **any HTTPS website** into a tunnel, thus making user traffic pass off as regular web browsing.
-Future versions of the protocol may support additional tunnelling methods, such as videoconferencing software like Zoom.

 ## Demo